bbatsche/Vagrant-Setup/README.md

 1. Click the [Create Droplet](https://cloud.digitalocean.com/droplets/new) button
 1. Give your server a hostname, such as "Codeup-Server"
-1. Typically, we suggest using the base drop let size ($5 month, 512MB of RAM)
+1. Typically, we suggest using the base droplet size ($5 / month)
 1. We suggest using either the New York or San Fransisco data centers
 1. Chose Ubuntu 14.04 x64 as the image.
 1. **Make sure to add your SSH key to your new droplet!**